 Stay focused and positive.
 When in doubt, go to the One who can.
 Pray.
 Read inspirational quotes and scriptures.
 Laugh, sing, dance!

 Finally, reward yourself, not only when you accomplish your dream, but also for the small accomplishments along the way!
 You worked hard.
 You deserve it!

 When I decided to go back to school, I was so excited and anxious.
 I could not wait for the first day of school to begin.
 I even ran into a friend on campus who walked me to class.
 She encouraged me and told me how proud she was of me for going back to school.
 That gave me a lot of confidence.

 About two years into my education, I thought, “What am I doing?”
 I began to doubt myself.
-I had a full plate working full time, raising a family, ministry and school.
-Fortunately, I had a supportive family and encouraging friends.
+I had a full plate.
+I was working full time, raising a family, doing ministry and now I was going to school, as well.
+Fortunately, I had a supportive family and encouraging friends cheering me on toward my educational endeavors.
 One of my colleagues shared her journey with me and gave me a lot of great advice.
-I kept going and eventually graduated.
+I kept going to classes and I eventually graduated.
 It’s through those difficult times of studying and all-nighters that family and friends really motivate and inspire us to stay the course, until one day you walk down the “I did it!” path.

 How will you get there?

 What will you do when you need motivation to get you back on track?